Table of Contents

 What are South Dakota Jail Records?

-South Dakota prison records are the paper trail that follows an inmate through the penal system.
+South Dakota jail inmate search records are the paper trail that follows an inmate through the penal system.
 It begins with an arrest when charges are filed.
 Each inmate is assigned an ID, and then everything that happens afterward is documented and attached to that ID.
-These jail records are kept online and accessible by all branches of law enforcement to keep everyone informed of the same things.
+South Dakota prison inmate search records are kept online and accessible by all branches of law enforcement to keep everyone informed of the same things.
 Prisoners often move around from facility to facility, and thus the need for strict documentation and jail records provide a trail so an inmate can be located quickly and easily at any time.

 Criminal Justice Quick Facts